goncalopalaio/goncalopalaio.github.io/_contents/unlisted-post-android-automation.md

 [xiaocong/uiautomator](https://github.com/xiaocong/uiautomator)

-Which as far as I know, starts a test and blocks it forever.
-That way you can have a server running continuously in the device that is ready to receive commands from an external python program in a RPC kind of way.
+Which as far as I know starts a test and blocks it forever to receive commands.
+You then have server running in the device that will do what an external python program tells it to in a RPC kind of way.

 The downside that I’ve noticed when I used it is that it has to do communication both ways and it can be slow to do it.